 For example, during new construction, residential windows are put in before siding is installed.
 But when you need new windows after your home is built, it may require some siding to be torn off if they are not custom fit.
 Depending on the existing type of siding installation you have, it can be difficult to match with the siding repair.
 This is because the original siding has been weathered by Mother Nature and is oftentimes not the same hue it was when it was installed.

 During stock window installation, it’s common to end up damaging the immediate interior wall surrounding the window as a result of adjustments made for it to fit.
 Alternatively, homeowners that choose have replacement windows made for each rough opening will likely experience fewer headaches as a result.

-Standard Window Replacements Can Save Time & Money
+Standard Replacement Windows Can Save Time & Money

 Stock windows aren’t all bad.
-If you’re in a situation where time is of the essence, they can be the way to go, as they can be acquired much quicker than a custom-built window.
-Just bear in mind that the installation costs may be higher than custom made windows since modifications are likely needed for the window to accommodate the opening properly.
+They can be acquired much quicker than custom made windows, if you’re in a situation where time is of the essence, they can be the way to go.
+Just bear in mind that the installation costs associated with stock windows may be higher than custom made windows, since modifications are likely needed for the stock window to accommodate openings properly.

 How Window Inserts & Full Frame Installation Vary

 How much new windows cost often depends on the installation technique used.
 While full frame window installation costs more upfront, it often is the best option.
 Unlike inserts, full frame windows allow for the inspection of the rough opening.
 This ensures that air and water infiltration, along with dry rot can be corrected.

 Window inserts only allow for the replacement of the sash.
 This replacement window often lowers the amount of natural light in a home.
 This is particularly unappealing when replacement specialty windows are being installed.

 Learn more about what you should know before replacing your home’s windows.

 The Final Word On Choosing Standard Or Custom Made Windows